Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Introduction

-\emph{Hamiltonian encoding and adiabatic trajectory.} Our approach is to encode the solution of the linear system as an eigenstate of zero eigenvalue of a particular Hamiltonian, as in Ref.~\cite{subacsi2019quantum}.
-We refer to Appendix~\ref{app:groundspace} for details.
-Introduce the family of Hamiltonians
+\textbf{Step 2: Hamiltonian encoding and Poisson adiabatic trajectory.} Extending the approach from Ref.~\cite{subacsi2019quantum}, we drop the assumption that $A$ is Hermitian and encode the solution of the \emph{Hermitian extension} of the linear system as an eigenstate of zero eigenvalue of a particular Hamiltonian.
+Specifically, we introduce